Saving for their children's higher education is perhaps the number one financial priority for parents in UAE.

 4. When to start investing?

 The rate of return and the period of investment determines the growth of your money.
-The longer you are invested higher the growth.
+The longer you have invested higher the growth.

 The following chat shows the growth achieved on an investment over different periods;